 Canada’s international student population was on an upward surge before the pandemic.
 It grew by 13 per cent in 2019 compared to the previous year, marking yet another year of double-digit growth.
 Some 404,000 international study permits took effect in 2019.

-Canada is unique in its openness to international students and more so for its many programs that provide international students pathways to permanent residence.
-These are some the reasons why Canada is ranked as the world’s third-leading destination of foreign students.
+Canada is unique in its openness to international students.
+And more so for its programs that provide international students pathways to permanent residence.
+These are some the reasons why Canada is the world’s third-leading destination of foreign students:

 Canada is home to 21 of the world’s top 500 universities and 32 in the top 1,000.
 In 2020 Canada had over 650,000 international students.

-Evidence of Official Canada Nigeria Student Express Pilot
+Evidence of Canada’s Nigerian Student Express Program

 The Canadian High Commission also released the following statement and photos on its Facebook page about the NSE: